-Japan to declare state of emergency for about a month: PM
+Japan to declare coronavirus emergency, launch $990 billion stimulus: PM

 Governors in Tokyo and elsewhere have asked citizens to stay home on weekends, avoid crowds and evening outings, and work from home.
 That has had some effect, but not as much as many experts said was needed.

-Reporting by Chang-Ran Kim and Linda Sieg; Editing by Kenneth Maxwell
+Reporting by Chang-Ran Kim and Linda Sieg; Additional reporting by Leika Kihara and Makiko Yamazaki; Editing by Kenneth Maxwell, Robert Birsel